commercetools/commercetools-sync-java/docs/usage/PRODUCT_TYPE_SYNC.md

 ## Caveats
-1. Syncing product types with an attribute of type [NestedType](https://docs.commercetools.com/http-api-projects-productTypes.html#nestedtype) is not supported yet.
+1. The order of attribute definitions in the synced product types is not guaranteed.